Syed-Abid/Unveiling-Spotify-/README.md

     ```

 2. **Explore with Power BI:**
-    - Open `spotify_analysis_dashboard.pbix` in Power BI for an interactive experience.
+    - Open `Spotify Dashboard.pbix` in Power BI for an interactive experience.

 3. **Analyze with SQL:**
-    - Dive into the SQL analysis by checking out `spotify_analysis.sql`.
+    - Dive into the SQL analysis by checking out `spotify_ana.sql`.

 ## 🤝 Contributing